How Much Does the MCAT Cost? The REAL Costs Analyzed

 The Cost of Retaking the MCAT

-Not everyone finds success the first time they take the MCAT, which causes many students to retake the test.
+Not everyone finds success on the first MCAT, leading many students to retake it.
 Over 25% of medical applicants have taken the MCAT more than once.

-While you are technically able to take the MCAT more than once, know that it will cost you.
-The AAMC doesn’t offer a buy one, get one free option when it comes to the MCAT.
+While you can technically take the MCAT more than once, know that it will cost you.
+The AAMC doesn’t offer a buy-one-get-one-free option for the MCAT.
 You’ll face the same costs you did the first time if you decide to retake the test.

 Knowing that you need a higher score and actually achieving one are two different things.
-Most people who initially scored between 472-517 only improve their score by 2-3 points with a retake.
+Most people who initially scored between 472 and 517 only improve their score by 2-3 points with a retake.
 Plus, there’s also the chance you could score even lower on your retake, which is a serious stain on your application.
 Remember: admissions committees see each of your MCAT scores.

-Retaking the MCAT means you need to reevaluate your study strategies and determine where you went wrong the first time, which will also take time, especially if you decide to go it alone.
-If you decide to retake the test but don’t change any of your work or study habits, you can’t expect your second test will turn out any differently.
+Retaking the MCAT means reevaluating your study strategies and identifying where you went wrong the first time, which will also take time, especially if you decide to go it alone.
+If you decide to retake the test but don’t change any of your work or study habits, you can’t expect your second test to turn out any differently.

 Dedicating your time and energy to studying for an MCAT retake will also take away from the time you could be using to pursue other activities.
-Extracurriculars, such as research, volunteering, and shadowing physicians, add significant depth to your application, and likely go a lot further toward making you an appealing candidate than a one to two point increase to your MCAT score.
+Extracurriculars, such as research, volunteering, and shadowing physicians, add significant depth to your application and likely go a long way toward making you an appealing candidate, rather than a one to two-point increase to your MCAT score.

-Before retaking the MCAT, it’s important to think long and hard about whether or not you have the money, time, and energy needed to significantly improve your score.
+Before retaking the MCAT, it’s essential to think long and hard about whether or not you have the money, time, and energy needed to improve your score significantly.

 How to Approach the MCAT

 Performing well on the MCAT is not a matter of how smart you are or how long you studied.
-Many premeds don’t realize that success on the MCAT is determined by the quality of your resources, your study strategies, and your lifestyle.
-Memm is one of our favorite MCAT study tools.
-It cuts through the low-yield fluff and only includes the most high-yield information.
-Learn how you can save time and accelerate learning with Memm.
+Many premed students don’t realize that success on the MCAT depends on the quality of their resources, study strategies, and lifestyle.

 Facebook